 Compared to some other states, probation violations in Florida can be particularly serious.
 If you are aware of what you may face – and have a good defense attorney – you are in a much better position to tackle what comes next.

 What is Probation?

 The definition of probation is outlined in Chapter 948 of the Florida Statutes.
 It is a form of community supervision that requires an offender to abide by certain conditions determined by the court.
 Probation is utilized in lieu of a sentence of incarceration.

-- Reporting to a probation (parole) officer on a regular basis.
+- Reporting to probation (parole) officer on a regular basis.

-- Requiring staying employed throughout the duration of the probation.
+- Requires staying employed throughout the duration of the probation.

-- Allowing the probation officer to visit you at work, home, school, or other location.
+- Allowing the probation officer to visit you at work, home, school, or other locations.